Support Athens by Locals!

 Philopappos Hill is home to the Philopappos Monument, a square white-marble construction dedicated to Gaius Julius Antiochus Epiphanes Philopappos commonly called Philopappus.

-Unfortunately, the monument was destroyed in the 17th century and evidence has shown that the Turks were inspired by its architectural elements which they later used to adorn the Minaret of the Mosque built in the Parthenon.
+Unfortunately, the monument was destroyed in the 17th century, and evidence has shown that the Turks were inspired by its architectural elements, which they later used to adorn the Minaret of the Mosque built in the Parthenon.

-Originally the Philopappos Monument was 14 meters (40 feet) tall and 10 meters wide.
+Originally, the Philopappos Monument was 14 meters (40 feet) tall and 10 meters wide.

-Now, if you consider yourself a history buff and the above has sparked your curiosity about the city’s historical gems, take a look at our extensive guide on the museums of Athens and see how many you can fit in your schedule.
+Now, if you consider yourself a history buff and the above has sparked your curiosity about the city’s historical gems, take a look at our extensive guide on the museums of Athens and see how many you can fit into your schedule.

 Philopappos Hill is also called the Hill of Muses because it is home to a sanctuary dedicated to the poet and prophet Musaeus.